-The Family Strengthening Initiative: Triple P is administered by the North Carolina Department of Health and Human Services-Division of Child & Family Well-Being, Whole Child Health Section, Child, and Family Wellness Unit.
+The Family Strengthening Initiative: Triple P is administered by the North Carolina Department of Health and Human Services-Division of Child & Family Well-Being, Whole Child Health Section, Child and Family Wellness Unit.

 All local health departments/health districts are eligible to apply for funding.
 Funds were distributed to selected local health departments through a Request for Application process.
 To be eligible for funding, the local health department must demonstrate a capacity to successfully implement evidence-based parenting initiatives.
-The project cycle is three years, pending continued funding availability.